 On the internet there is a winner-take-all principle.
 As an example, 50% of all internet traffic goes to the first three results on a search engine results page; the first one commands over 34% of the traffic.

-While SEO is a very valuable activity to do in any case, I suggest conducting industry analysis as early as possible.
+While SEO is a very valuable activity to do in any case, I suggest conducting competitor analysis as early as possible.
 This research will provide you with detailed information on your competitor’s activities, their keyword rankings, the content types that are most effective for them, social media use, the exact details of their Google advertising campaigns, success rates and plenty more information.

 In fact, the extra insights acquired from digital industry analysis will allow you to substantially improve the efficiency of your SEO efforts.